IDCubed/oms-docs/sources/index.rst

 **A Framework for developing and deploying secure cloud applications to collect, compute on, and share personal data**

-The Open Mustard Seed project is an open-source framework for developing and deploying web apps in a secure, user-centric personal cloud.
+The Open Mustard Seed (OMS) project is an open-source framework for developing and deploying web apps in a secure, user-centric personal cloud.
 The framework provides a stack of core technologies that work together to provide a high level of security and ease of use when sharing and collecting personal and environmental data, controlling web-enabled devices, and engaging with others to